Ridzz23/cse15l-lab-reports/LabReport1.md

 ![Image](cat_file2.png)
 > This command can be used to read the contents of one or more files.
-In this case, I have provided 2 file paths and the `cat` command reads the contents of both files and printed them out in the same as I provided the paths.
+In this case, I have provided 2 file paths and the `cat` command reads the contents of both files and printed them out in the same order as I provided the paths.
 The current working directory remains as `/home/`.